-Table 65 Severi Table 65 Severity Assessment in Acute Asthma
+Table 68 Severity Assessment in Acute Asthma

 Mild Moderate Severe

 Speech Sentences Phrases Words

 PEFR (% of predicted or previous best) >60% 40-60% Less than 40% or less than 150 L/min if best peak flow unknown

-FEV 1 (% Predicted) >60% 40-60% ${<}40\%$ or absolute value less than 1 L
+FEV 1 (% Predicted) >60% 40-60% <40% or absolute value less than 1 L

 Respiratory rate Normal 18-25 >25 or <10

 Pulse rate <100 100-120 >120

 Oximetry >94% 90-94% <90%

 PaO 2 Test not necessary <80 mm Hg <60 mm Hg

 PaCO 2 Test not necessary <40 mm Hg ≥40 mm Hg

-DANGER SIGNS: Exhaustion, confusion, cyanosis, bradycardia, unconsciousness, silent chest on auscultation, signs of respiratory muscle fatigue (indrawing of lower costal margin, abdominal paradox).
-See Life Threatening Asthma on page 244.
+DANGER SIGNS: Exhaustion, confusion, cyanosis, bradycardia, unconsciousness, silent chest on auscultation, signs of respiratory muscle fatigue (indrawing of lower costal margin, paradoxical breathing).
+See Life Threatening Asthma on page 252.

-30.5.2 Management of Asthma
+32.5.2 Management of Asthma

 Specific treatment is dependent on severity.
 All patients should be treated with a bronchodilator in the first instance.
 Other therapy is added depending on the response and reassessment of severity.
-Nebuliser treatment should be changed to an inhaler with spacer as soon as practicable.
+Nebulizer treatment should be changed to an inhaler with spacer as soon as practicable.

-Table 66 Immediate Management of Asthma
+Table 69 Immediate Management of Asthma